BrasileiroGamer/android-autofittextview/README.md

 ## Usage

 ```
-Unfortunately this version I updated is not on maven...
+Unfortunately this version I updated is not on maven.
 ```

 Enable any View extending TextView in code: